-Updated on February 15, 2023.
+Updated on September 27, 2023.

-Identity and Access Management (IAM) is a framework of policies and business processes that ensure authorized users have the necessary access to the technological resources they need to perform their jobs.
+Identity and Access Management (IAM) is a framework of policies and business processes that ensure authorized users have necessary access to the technological resources they need to perform their jobs.
 IT and security administrators use IAM solutions to administer user identities and control access to enterprise resources, particularly sensitive organizational systems and data.

 Identity and access management solutions strengthen an organization’s security across the data environment by making it more difficult for threat actors to compromise employee credentials.
 Additionally, even if a threat actor manages to compromise a set of working credentials, IAM solutions make it more difficult or even impossible to use them.
 For example, if Multi-Factor Authentication (MFA) is enabled, a stolen password is useless without the additional authentication factor(s).
 IAM solutions also make it more difficult for threat actors to escalate privileges within a compromised system.

-IAM tools help optimize productivity by making it simpler for employees to access the resources they need to do their jobs.
+IAM tools help optimize productivity by making it simple for employees to access the resources they need to do their jobs.
 For example, enabling Single Sign-On (SSO) for your entire network frees employees from having to re-enter their login credentials every time they need to access an application or system.
-Additionally, SSO minimizes help desk tickets for resetting lost passwords, freeing up IT administrators and staff to focus on other priorities.
+Additionally, SSO minimizes help desk tickets for resetting forgotten passwords, freeing up IT administrators and staff to focus on other priorities.

-IAM solutions also optimize the productivity of IT staff by allowing them to automate many IAM processes.
+IAM solutions optimize the productivity of IT staff by allowing them to automate many IAM processes.
 This leaves them with more time to help users solve issues and work on other internal projects.

-A common example of SSO in action is when a user logs into a third-party website using their Google, Twitter or Facebook credentials.
+Single sign-on is an authentication and authorization solution that allows users to log in to multiple systems and applications with a single ID.
+A common example of SSO in action is when a user logs in to a third-party website using their Google, Twitter or Facebook credentials.

 One of the main advantages of SSO is convenience.
 Users aren’t required to memorize different usernames and passwords.
 However, not all sites and apps support SSO, and that’s where a password manager is incredibly beneficial.
 Similar to SSO, password managers require users to memorize only one master password, which is used to access a digital password vault containing all of the user’s other passwords.

 While SSO focuses on general user access, PAM is more concerned about permissions, Role-Based Access Control (RBAC) and other tools to prevent the misuse of high-level credentials.

 Enterprise password management refers to the secure storage of credentials for organizational accounts, services, systems, applications and more.
-An enterprise password manager helps businesses monitor employee password usage, set role-based access controls, reset and update passwords, and manage shared accounts.
+An enterprise password manager helps businesses monitor employee password usage, set role-based access controls, reset and update passwords and manage shared accounts.